natyz/cs4640project/README.md

 # cs4640project
-Pages that have been implemented: Home, My Notes, Add Note, Contact
+Pages that have been implemented: Home, My Notes, Add Note, Contact, Login